kadivetikavya/PROJECTS/End-to-end CICD/README.md

 ### 1. Continuous Integration (CI):
 a.
-Automate the process of code integration, ensuring that new code changes are seamlessly merged with the existing codebase.
+Automate the process of code integration, ensuring that new code changes are seamlessly merged with the existing codebase. <br>
 b.
 Perform automated code quality checks and static analysis using SonarQube.